Diet and Irritable Bowel Syndrome (IBS)

 • Drink less alcohol.

-• If you are constipated, eat more high fibre foods.
+• If you are constipated, eat more fibre.

 • Linseeds can help.

-• Do not have the artificial sweeteners found in chewing gums and sugar free sweets.
+• Do not have chewing gum or sugar free sweets.

 • Try ways to help you cope with stress.